Tooling refinement

 Now, with B_DrawCrvOnMesh

-command you can mark your tooling mesh with lines you want to be respected
+command you can mark your tooling mesh with lines

 We typically suggest to use the curve created as parameter in the _QuadRemesh command, which is the next step in